-Schools should give looked-after children and previously looked-after children, the highest priority on their admission arrangements.
+Schools should give children in care and previously looked-after children the highest priority on their admission arrangements.
 "Such children must take precedence over those on a waiting list and cannot be refused a place because of challenging behaviour."

-The 2021 School Admissions Code requires children who appear (to the admission authority) to have been in state care outside of England, and who have ceased to be in state care as a result of being adopted, to be given equal first priority in admission arrangements alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
+The 2021 School Admissions Code requires children who appear (to the admission authority) to have been in state care outside of England, and who have ceased to be in state care as a result of being adopted, to be given equal first priority in admission arrangements alongside children in care (CiC) and children who were previously looked after by English local authorities (PLAC).
 The advice refers to these children as internationally adopted previously looked after children - "IAPLAC."

-School admissions code 2021 (publishing.service.gov.uk) School admissions code - GOV.UK (www.gov.uk)
+School admissions code - GOV.UK (www.gov.uk)